dduvnjak/puppet-jmeter/README.md

 [![Puppet Forge](https://img.shields.io/puppetforge/v/dduvnjak/jmeter.svg)](https://forge.puppet.com/dduvnjak/jmeter)
 [![Puppet Forge - downloads](https://img.shields.io/puppetforge/dt/dduvnjak/jmeter.svg)](https://forge.puppetlabs.com/dduvnjak/jmeter)

-This class installs the latest stable version of JMeter (currently v2.13) from apache.org.
-If you use the `::server` class, an init-file will be added to `/etc/init.d` and JMeter will be started in server mode listening on the default port.
+This class installs the latest version of JMeter (currently v3.2) from apache.org.
+If you use the `::server` class, an init script will be installed, the service enabled, and JMeter will be started in server mode listening on the default port.

-Both the `jmeter` and `jmeter::server` can optionally install the `jmeter-plugins` package which adds a lot of useful listeners, thread groups, etc.
+Both the `jmeter` and `jmeter::server` can optionally install the plugin manager, which allows you to install additional plugins.

 The init script is based on the one available at https://gist.github.com/2830209.

+Note: If you are using 3.x (the default version), you will need to have at least Java 8 installed.

 Basic usage
 -----------